tandero/tandero.github.io/content/about.md

 Meticulous polymath

-### In fifteen seconds or less
+### In twenty seconds

-PhD candidate at the University of Toronto studying meta-awareness.
+PhD candidate at the University of Toronto studying meta-awareness and attention.
 Co-Founder of the [Psychedelic Studies Research Program](https://www.utm.utoronto.ca/psychedelics/) and [Toronto Centre for Psychedelic Science](https://psychedelicscience.ca) pioneering research on psychedelic microdosing.
 Side-projects on mediation, creativity, wisdom, and attention.
 Strong focus on rigour and transparency.

-### In about five minutes
+### In ninety seconds

 My PhD supervisor is [Prof. Norman Farb](https://www.utm.utoronto.ca/psychology/faculty-staff/farb-norman) in the [Regulatory and Affective Dynamics Laboratory](https://www.radlab.zone/).
 My PhD committee includes [Prof. Michael Inzlicht](http://michaelinzlicht.com/)  (social neuroscientist) and [Prof. Kei Fukuda](https://www.utm.utoronto.ca/psychology/faculty-staff/fukuda-keisuke) (cognitive neuroscientist).

-I am developing neuroanalytic methods aimed at studying meta-awareness: the moment that we realize that our behaviours are not in alignment with our overall goals.
+I am developing neuroanalytic methods aimed at studying meta-awareness: the moment that we realize that our behaviours are not aligned with our overall goals.
 The clearest example of this is when we catch outselves unintentionally mind-wandering even though our goal is to pay attention to the task at hand.

 I collect and analyze self-report, behavioural, physiological, and neuroimaging (MRI, fNIRS, EEG) data.
 I'm ultimately trying to model how 1.5 kg of fatty brain-tissue consciously experiences a universe, but for now I take baby steps toward answering those big questions.
 My PhD attempts to develop tools for modelling the neural dynamics of attention and meta-awareness: objectively quantifying the subjective.